 - Mudjacking – This process allows for the completion of repairs without replacing a section of asphalt, sidewalk or drive pad.
 It is more cost-effective, uses fewer resources and extends the life of St. Albert's walkways.

 - AC Overlays - In these instances asphalt or concrete is used to give an existing structure a new smooth surface.

 - Crack Sealing – This method of repair is employed where significant cracks have presented.
 By way of a hot tar or rubberized compound the crack is filled and sealed to mitigate further damage that might occur as a result of water migration.

 - Replacement - In cases of extreme damage and where mud jacking is deemed insufficient, City crews will opt for sidewalk replacement.
 This process involves breaking out and removing affected sections of the sidewalk, pouring new sidewalk and, usually, repairing surrounding landscaping disturbed by the replacement.

 Reporting a Sidewalk Tripping Hazard

 The City of St. Albert relies on our residents to assist in identifying hazardous sidewalks and tripping hazards.
-Public Works asks that any sidewalks requiring immediate attention be reported to our office as soon as possible by calling 780-459-1557 or using our online reporting tool or app.
+The City asks that any sidewalks requiring immediate attention be reported to our office as soon as possible by calling 780-459-1557 or using our online reporting tool.